Hide & Seek Festival 2026

 Choose Hide & Seek if:

-- You want a music-first house/minimal crowd (less “big drops”, more proper groove).
+- You want a music-first house/minimal crowd.

 Choose something else if: